ElevatedDev/Frequency/README.md

 # Frequency

-This is an open source anticheat mainly developed and maintained by Elevated and Gson.
+This is an open source anticheat mainly developed and maintained by Elevated and Gson, with help from Dawson.

 The main purposes of this anticheat is to provide some learning grounds for new-comers into anticheats.
-This project is not recommended for commercial use into a production server.
-Every pre-made check inside this project is roughly and could false in a production server, so use at your own risk.
+This project is not recommended for commercial use into a production server since this is in very early stages.
+We would appreciate contributing to the project since this would expedite release, even if you're a novice.
+We'll do our best to help you setup and get started.

 Simple Base Explaination: